-The Lifetime Surveillance of Astronaut Health (LSAH) is a proactive occupational surveillance program for the astronaut corps to screen and monitor astronauts for occupational related injury or disease.
+The Lifetime Surveillance of Astronaut Health (LSAH)(http://lsda.jsc.nasa.gov/lsah\home1.aspx) is a proactive occupational surveillance program for the astronaut corps to screen and monitor astronauts for occupational related injury or disease.
 The LSAH program examines the incidence of acute and chronic morbidity and mortality of astronauts, and defines the risks of morbidity and mortality associated with the occupational exposures encountered by astronauts.
-Data associated with the LSAH project includes clinical, mission, and occupational health information recorded during each astronaut's career as a NASA astronaut or payload specialist and from annual LSAH examinations after retirement from the astronaut corps.
+Data associated with the LSAH project includes clinical, mission, and occupational health information recorded throughout each astronaut's career as a NASA astronaut or payload specialist and LSAH physical examinations after retirement from the astronaut corps.